 Checks are preprinted with a serial number in the upper right corner after a hyphen immediately following the check symbol number.
 Serial numbers must not be duplicated within the same checking account symbol.
 Serial numbers for each account symbol begin with 00001000 and continue through 99999999.
 The serial number and related check digits are preprinted in MICR positions 31 through 23.

 When all serial numbers of a check symbol have been used, Fiscal Service will assign a new checking account symbol for the next supply of checks, if necessary.
-Accordingly, as serial numbers of checks issued approach 99999999, the disbursing officer should notify Fiscal Service's Accounting Section (see the Contacts page) so a new checking account symbol can be assigned before the next supply of blank checks is ordered.
+Accordingly, as serial numbers of checks issued approach 99999999, the disbursing officer should notify PFC's Accounting Section (see Contacts) so a new checking account symbol can be assigned before the next supply of blank checks is ordered.
 When ordering the new check supply, the disbursing officer should allow additional time for the proof to be changed, in addition to the time normally required to print and deliver the checks (see subsections 5025.30 and 5025.40).

 5020.60—Emergency Check Stock